 Criterion 1: Be a volunteer

-- For CDEM funding this is a person who volunteers for an approved Civil Defence Emergency Emergency Management Group.
-This includes council employees who are not employed as a CDEM professional, volunteer Response Teams (RT) who have an MoU with the appropriate CDEM Group and/or persons approved by the CDEM Group who work in or provide support to a CDEM EOC, ECC or NCC.
+- For CDEM funding this is a person who volunteers for an approved Civil Defence Emergency Management Group.
+This includes council employees who are not employed as a CDEM professional, volunteer Response Teams (NZRT/CRT) who have an MoU with the appropriate CDEM Group and/or persons approved by the CDEM Group who work in, or provide support to, a CDEM EOC, ECC or NCC.
 Written endorsement must be provided by the CDEM Group fund manager to for LandSAR to be able to claim the funding.

 Criterion 2: Be a New Zealand citizen or resident